Frequently Asked Questions

 What happens if I’m on a waiting list?

-Waiting list cadets usually take spots of cadets who’ve cancelled or did not show up for their pick-up.
-So it is best to be prepared for a last minute call from one of your summer training coordinators.
-Have your bag packed based on the Kit List provided on the website.
+Waiting list cadets usually take spots of cadets who’ve canceled or did not show up for their pick-up.
+So it is best to be prepared for a last-minute call from one of your summer training coordinators.
+Has your bag packed based on the Kit List provided on the website under joining instructions?

 What if a cadet has gotten a course but no longer wants to or is unable able to go?

-Please notify the Squadron Summer Training Coordinators as soon as possible so another cadet an put into the spot.
-Cadets who cancel in July without a good reason or those who do not show up for their pick-up will be given lower priority for courses in 2013.
+Please notify the Squadron Summer Training Officer as soon as possible so another cadet can be assigned this course.
+Cadets who cancel in July without a good reason or those who do not show up for their pick-up may have their applications refused or will be given lower priority for courses in the following year.

 What if a cadet has a medical condition that may be a concern?